 ORG @ Architecture Biennale Rotterdam "It's About Time"

 The transition is a model of how new transportation infrastructure can fit conscientiously into the landscape, compared to how existing infrastructures cut through neighborhoods and communities, creating congestion, pollution and division.
 With new technologies ORG implements a new level of infrastructure that functions in a more streamlined, transitionary capacity for a new kind of movement of people.
-This is an incredible opportunity to work in the city of antwerp and see the kind of quality of life improvements can be implemented to create a widespread impact on the daily life of citizens, from air quality, to leisure lifestyle amenities to reconnecting communities.
+This is an incredible opportunity to work in the city of Antwerp and see the kind of quality of life improvements that can be implemented to create a widespread impact on the daily life of citizens, from air quality, to lifestyle services and amenities to reconnecting communities.

 This live project is engaging this imaginary with multi-generational works, initiating the development of new ecosystems that will evolve and grow over time, building new sustainable infrastructures for the next generations.
-The process of bringing these large-scale visions into reality is an epic task, full of risks, obstacles, calculations, tests/pilots, and hard work and communication efforts.
-Bureaucracy, policy, law, finance, politics and time are just a few of the many hurdles a project encounters on its journey to realization.
+The process of bringing these large-scale visions into reality is an epic task, full of risks, obstacles, calculations, tests/pilots, and hard work and communications efforts.
+Bureaucracy, policy, law, finance, politics and time are just a few of the many hurdles this project encounters on its journey to realization.

 By capping the Antwerp ring and through the creation of new mobility networks with infrastructural interventions such as multimodal hubs, the city embraces new forms of mobility that provide an improved social and environmental quality of life.